 Her work has won many accolades.
 She was a 2017 Pulitzer Finalist in Editorial Cartooning.
-In 2014, she was named the winner of the Herblock Prize, an award endowed by the legendary Washington Post cartoonist Herb Block, as well as the Sigma Delta Chi Award from the Society of Professional Journalists.
+In 2014, she was awarded the Herblock Prize, an award endowed by the legendary Washington Post cartoonist Herb Block, as well as the Sigma Delta Chi Award from the Society of Professional Journalists.
 In 2013, she was the recipient of a Robert F. Kennedy Journalism Award, and she also won the National Cartoonists Society Award for Best Editorial Cartoons.
 In 2012, she was named the Herblock Prize Finalist.
 In 2010 she received an Aronson Journalism Award from Hunter College in NYC, and in 2000 she won a Xeric grant to publish her first collection of strips.
 She has also won numerous awards from the Association of Alternative Newsweeklies, including First Place in the Cartoon category in 2014.
 In 2015, Sorensen was given an Inkpot Award for career achievement in comic arts from the San Diego Comic-Con International.

 Sorensen has given presentations at the Ohio State University Library Festival of Cartoon Art, Netroots Nation, the Rhode Island School of Design, the Hammer Museum in Los Angeles, and the Center for American Progress.
 In 2022, she served as a judge for the European Cartoon Award, part of the European Press Prize, and spoke at the award ceremony in Maastricht, Netherlands.
 In 2015, Sorensen was invited to represent the US as a juror at the Aydin Doğan International Cartoon Competition in Turkey.
 She also judged the New York Times Learning Network’s student editorial cartoon contest in 2015 and 2016.